Below, we’ve compiled a list of tips & practices that may help make a garden more sustainable or eco friendly.

 – Using a bucket vs a hose vs a sprinkler/irrigation system

-A bucket might be the most water efficient
+A bucket might be the most water efficient, and can be used for smaller garden areas

-A hose might be water efficient when used with precision
+A hose might be water efficient for larger garden areas when used with precision

 – Practices to minimize evaporation